Oluwatosin1620/CWW-TECH-AFRICA--Project/README.md

 # CWW-TECH-AFRICA--Project
-Where I documented my individual project using Power BI
+Where I documented my project using Power BI

+##Project Overview
+This is an analysis and visualization of students' performance using Power BI.